 W1RT Rover Sept 2012 Grid / Band Maps

 Finally, I created a script to parse our log and generated QSO data as KML overlays on Google Maps.
 These overlays consist of details of the station callsigns we contacted in the ARRL Sept 2012 VHF contest from the various grids and bands we operated.
-The following map is an example of this QSO KML for W1RT/R operating from FN42 on 144 MHz.
-The Red 0 icon represents our operating location and the green # icons represent the stations we contacted on that bands in order of QSO number.
-Clicking on an icon will give you more information about the station we worked to include their call, grid and distance to our QTH.
+The following map is an example of this QSO KML for W1RT/R operating from ALL grids on ALL Bands.
+Clicking on a marker icon will give you more information about the station we worked to include their call, grid and distance to our QTH.
 Click the View Larger Map below this map to see the entire list of call signs we contacted and a more interactive map.
 Below this map, use the form to choose another grid and band that W1RT/R operated and click Submit.
 That will pop up a full page map showing you who we worked and where.
 Come back here to pick another grid and band to plot additional maps.

-Plot a map for a given grid and band for W1RT Rover in the ARRL Sept 2012 VHF contest.
-Pick a Grid and a Band and click Submit.
+Plot a map for a given grid and band range for W1RT Rover in the ARRL Sept 2012 VHF contest.
+Pick a Grid and a Low and High Band and click Submit.
+For plotting a single band set Low=High Band.

 John’s final comments after the contest and returning home to CT…